-There are currently no material sites developed on NANA land at Noatak.
-There is however a State of Alaska operated gravel source in the Noatak River bed.
-In 2006 DOT&PF prepared a geotechnical report that reported field classifications of river material ranged from poorly-to well-graded gravel with sand to poorly-graded gravel (GP, GW, and SP).
-The same geotechnical investigation reported drilling results that were taken southwest of the village.
-It was found that the material consisted primarily of silt and sand.
-This in-river material may be difficult to access due to erosion.
+In 2006, ADOT&PF prepared a geotechnical report that indicated field classifications of Noatak River material ranged from poorly-to well-graded gravel with sand to poorly-graded gravel (GP, GW, and SP).
+During the same geotechnical investigation, drilling samples obtained downriver and SW of Noatak indicated that the material consisted primarily of silt and sand.
+Due to ongoing erosion, access to in-river material has been limited.